PannonSat/cansat2026/README.md

 ## Author:
-Sárossy Illés - the code wizzard of PannonSat
+Illés - the code wizzard of PannonSat